Governance of Nalp

 In 2011 Mike was appointed by the Bar Standards Board as the inaugural Chair of its Centralised Examination Board (‘CEB’) which has oversight of the assessment of all intending barristers in England and Wales in respect of their compulsory knowledge areas of their training

 Dr Tom Mortimer is Head of Law at Canterbury Christ Church University and prior to that was Head of Law at University of Bedfordshire and Anglia Ruskin University Law School.
 Tom has over thirty years of teaching and examining experience.
 He has published widely in the areas of commercial and corporate law and acts as an Advisor to a number of professional, academic and commercial bodies including the Capital Markets Authority in Oman and the Ukrainian Academy of Banking.
 Tom is also an External Examiner for a number of professional bodies.

 Alan worked as a police constable before gaining an LLB from Ealing College of Higher Education in 1982 (now the University of West London).
 He then joined the RAF until he was invalided from service in 1992 after a road traffic accident.
 Since then, Alan has dedicated himself to voluntary service working as a case worker for the Soldiers, Sailors and Airmens Families Association amongst others, and in 2001 became a Local Councillor for Fordingbridge Town Council being elected Mayor between 2006 – 2008.
 Alan remains a Local Councillor to date.

-Jane is NALP’s Compliance Consultant Responsible Officer.
-She has been involved in compliance and regulation for over 16 years.
-Jane was appointed to the NALP Governing Board in 2016.
+Jane is NALP’s Complaince Consultant and Responsible Officer.
+She has been involved in compliance regulation for over 16 years.
+Jane was appointed to the NALP Academic Board in 2016.
 She loves cooking, especially baking novelty cakes, loves watching sci-fi movies and TV and was a ‘Trekkie’ long before it became cool!!!